hrshcdry/blog/_data/blog/2020-02-20-fillerama.md

 ## Conclusion

 We successfully trained a  model that can identify facial expression with a decent amount of accuracy.
 We can further improve the model by fine-tuning existing state of the art models like VGG-16, Resnet, etc. Which will try to do in the future.
 We have also implemented a flask application which can detect such expressions directly from webcam or a video stream.
 We will cover that topic in a separate post as it is out of the scope for this one.
-Though if you want to explore it the code can be found on my [Github](https://github.com/hrshcdry/Facial_Expression_Recognition).
+Though if you want to explore it, the code can be found on my [Github](https://github.com/hrshcdry/Facial_Expression_Recognition).

-If you have any idea feel free to write at [noob@harsh.codes](mailto:noob@harsh.codes).
+If you have any idea feel free to write me at [noob@harsh.codes](mailto:noob@harsh.codes).